Who this card is for

 The HDFC IRCTC card targets a clear audience: frequent train travellers, especially those doing monthly or weekly intercity journeys on IRCTC.
 Railway enthusiasts, long-route commuters between tier-2 cities, and anyone whose family regularly travels by train during festive seasons will see the card pay for itself.
 It's also a workable option for UPI-first users because it's built on the RuPay network and supports direct UPI payments.
 Income eligibility starts at ₹3L, which is accessible.
 The card isn't built for flyers who rarely use IRCTC.
 Heavy online shoppers or dining-first spenders should look at Pixel Play or Axis Flipkart instead.
 If trains aren't a regular fixture in your life, this card's specialisation becomes dead weight.

 Base rewards sit at 1 point per ₹100, valued at ₹0.25 per point.
 That's 0.25% flat, which is underwhelming for off-category spends.
 On IRCTC bookings, the rate jumps to 5 points per ₹100, landing at a 1.25% effective return.
 Dining, grocery, and bill payments earn 3X, which works out to 0.75% back.
-A welcome gift of 500 reward points is a small push.
+A welcome gift of a ₹500 gift voucher on first transaction (within 37 days) is a small push.
 The real gold sits elsewhere.
 Eight complimentary IRCTC Executive Lounge visits per year cover station stays at Delhi, Mumbai, Howrah, and other major hubs where food, Wi-Fi, and comfortable seating usually cost ₹150 to ₹350 per visit.
 Eight complimentary domestic airport lounge visits per year get added on top, despite this being a train co-brand.
 Combined, that's roughly ₹3,500 to ₹5,000 in lounge value alone, which already eclipses the annual fee.
 On a ₹1L IRCTC ticket spend through the year, cardholders earn 5,000 points worth ₹1,250.
 Point redemption happens through HDFC's SmartBuy catalogue, and IRCTC tickets can be booked using accumulated points directly.
 Does the redemption pipe always work?
 Mostly yes, though festive-month stock does run short.
 A family of four taking three Rajdhani or Vande Bharat round trips annually spends roughly ₹80,000 to ₹1,20,000 on IRCTC tickets, earning between 4,000 and 6,000 points, all redeemable back into future train bookings.
 Because RuPay carries the card, UPI payments work directly from the card balance, which is unusual for an HDFC product and useful at small shops, cab services, and street vendors.
 UPI spends earn at the base 1X, not the accelerated rate, so this isn't a UPI-rewards card, just a UPI-compatible one.
 Booking convenience fees on IRCTC tickets (₹15 to ₹30 per ticket) also get waived when the card is used, a small but repeated saving for regular travellers.
 Grocery spends at supermarkets earn the 3X rate, which is a useful secondary layer.

-| Category | Reward Rate | Cap / Details |
+| Category | Rate | Detail |

 |---|---|---|

-| irctc | 5X | 5 reward points per INR 100 on IRCTC ticket bookings |
+| irctc | 5× | 5 reward points per INR 100 on IRCTC ticket bookings |

-| dining | 3X | 3 reward points per INR 100 on dining, grocery, bill payments |
+| dining | 3× | 3 reward points per INR 100 on dining, grocery, bill payments |

 Joining and annual fees are both ₹500, with the annual fee waivable on ₹1,50,000 of annual spend.
 That waiver threshold works out to roughly ₹12,500 per month, which is comfortable if you run routine household or bill payments through the card.
 For a household that takes three to four train journeys per year plus uses the domestic airport lounge twice, the total value recovered is well north of ₹4,000 after accounting for fees.
 Even a light user who hits only the lounge benefit recovers the fee in one or two visits.
 Finance charges follow standard HDFC pricing at 3.6% per month on revolving balances.
 Cash advance fees are harsh, as always.
 A useful touch is the ₹1% fuel surcharge waiver on transactions between ₹400 and ₹5,000, which is one of the wider brackets in the market and particularly friendly for lower-value refuels.
 GST at 18% gets added to the annual fee, so the effective billed amount is roughly ₹590 when the waiver isn't hit.
 HDFC tends to bill the fee in the month following your card anniversary, and the waiver calculation runs on the preceding 12-month spending window rather than calendar year.
 That detail catches some users off-guard.
 A rail-heavy user who routes IRCTC bookings alone through the card will likely cross the waiver threshold on just four or five round trips, so the fee structure is forgiving for the target audience.
 Add-on card issuance is free for the first card and ₹500 for subsequent ones, worth noting for families.

-| Joining Fee | ₹500 |
+| Joining fee | ₹500 |

-| Annual Fee | ₹500Waived on annual spend of INR 1,50,000+ |
+| Annual fee | ₹500Waived on annual spend of INR 1,50,000+ |

-Lounge Access
+Lounge access

 - 8 complimentary IRCTC Executive Lounge visits per year